Tesla-SHT/Alpha_College/README.md

 # Alpha_College

-Welcome to my website!
-This website serves as a platform to showcase my recent activities and experiences.
+Welcome to the website!
+This website serves as a platform to showcase  recent activities took place in alpha college.
 The website is designed with a user-friendly interface to enhance your browsing experience.

 Currently, the website is in its initial phase, and there are several areas that require improvement.
 Here is a list of the improvements that are needed: